 4. Pomegranate Enzyme

 Pomegranate enzyme is a potent antioxidant and skin brightener.
 It contains 11% lactic acid, 4% alpha-arbutin, and 2% salicylic acid.
 It promotes deep hydration, reduced oiliness and lightens the skin from irregular pigmentation.
-It is perfect for normal, aging, oily or acne prone skin.4
+It is perfect for normal, aging,

 How To Use Enzyme Face Peels